Krost Symposium Oct. 2019: Stop Gender-Based Violence

 Thursday, October 24

 8:15-9:20 a.m.
-Community Panel with Sandra Molinari, Community Education Coordinator; SAFE Austin Connor Breen, SAFE Community Education Specialist, SAFE Austin (Breen's specialty is toxic masculinity and he also does athlete training for SAFE and UT Austin), and Hannah Fisher-Klug, Guadalupe Valley Family Violence Shelter.
+Community Panel featuring Natalie Busath, Community Education Coordinator, SAFE Austin; Connor Breen, SAFE Community Education Specialist, SAFE Austin; and Hannah Fisher-Klug, and the Guadalupe Valley Family Violence Shelter.

 9:30-10:20 a.m.
 Britiny Chozinski: Assistant Professor of Sociology